Course Code: GES367

 This is an advanced level course.
-Students should have a base knowledge or certification in SSCP.
-If students wish to take the course without the foundational topics of SSCP, the student is expected to supplement course materials with outside resources.
+You should have a base knowledge or certification in SSCP.
+If you wish to take the course without the foundational topics of SSCP, the student is expected to supplement course materials with outside resources.

 For certification through (ISC)2, an individual must have a minimum of five-years of paid, full-time work experience in two of the eight domains of CISSP.
 A one-year experience waiver can be used in place of a four-year college degree or equivalent through an (ISC)2 approved list.

 Once a person passes the (ISC)2 vendor exam, an endorsement is also required.
 This endorsement form must be signed by two (ISC)2 professionals who are active members and can verify your professional experience.